Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Preliminaries

-The notation of Eq.~\eqref{eq:task-sur-risk} can be confusing since $g$ does not appear in the RHS.
+At glance, the notation of~\eqref{eq:task-sur-risk} can be confusing since $g$ does not appear in the right-hand side.
 However, $g$ contains $f$ and $\btheta$ as parameters, and $\balpha$ is defined by $f$ and $\btheta$.
-Thus, we adopt this notation to use in this paper.
-We want to emphasize that the AT loss is known to have good empirical performance compared with other surrogate losses in most cases~\citep{Rennie05lossfunctions}.
-Therefore, we focus on the AT loss as a task surrogate loss in this paper.
-However, all the discussions can be easily extended to other task surrogate losses.
-Please refer to the existing paper~\citep{pedregosa:consistency} for the formulation of other well-used task surrogate losses such as \emph{immediate threshold} (IT) loss and \emph{least squares} (LS) loss.
-In supervised ordinal regression, we are given labeled data drawn independently following the joint probability distribution~$\mathbb{P}$.
-Then, the absolute risk~\eqref{eq:abs-risk} can be minimized by the ERM framework.
-Note that regularization schemes can also be applied.
+Thus, we adopt this notation in this paper.
+In supervised ordinal regression, we are given labeled data drawn independently from the joint density~$p$.
+Then, the risk~\eqref{eq:abs-risk} can be naively minimized by the ERM framework.
+Note that the minimization is run over the decision function $f$ and the thresholds $\btheta$ for the AT and IT losses, while it is run only over $f$ for the LS loss.
+Note also that regularization schemes can be applied if necessary.

 In the real world, collecting labeled training data can be costly.
-Thus, it is preferable to incorporate unlabeled data to train an ordinal regressor~\citep{chapelle2006SSL_MIT}.
-We can see that the direct empirical estimate of the risk term in Eq.~\eqref{eq:abs-risk} cannot utilize unlabeled data.
+Thus, it is preferable to incorporate unlabeled data to train an ordinal regressor.
+We can see that direct empirical estimation of the risk term in~\eqref{eq:abs-risk} cannot utilize unlabeled data.
 In this paper, we mitigate this problem by extending the ERM framework to semi-supervised ordinal regression.